T2 Trainspotting: Plot

-In Amsterdam, 46-year-old Mark Renton suffers a heart attack in a gym.
+Now living in Amsterdam, 46-year-old Mark Renton suffers a heart attack in a gym.
 Though two decades sober from heroin, he is now undergoing divorce and facing imminent redundancy.
 He decides to take a nostalgic trip back to Edinburgh.
 Daniel "Spud" Murphy has returned to a cycle of heroin addiction after separating from his wife, Gail, and losing custody of his teenage son Fergus, born after Renton had left.
-Simon "Sick Boy" Williamson abuses cocaine, engages in blackmail schemes with his Bulgarian girlfriend, Veronika, and runs a failing pub which he inherited.
+Simon "Sick Boy" Williamson has stopped using heroin but abuses cocaine, engages in blackmail schemes with his Bulgarian girlfriend, Veronika, and runs a failing pub that he inherited.

 Renton visits Spud in his flat on the 13th floor of a high-rise just in time to save him from a suicide attempt.
 Spud is initially angry, but Renton offers to help him overcome his addiction.
 Renton next visits Sick Boy, who, after a seemingly friendly conversation in which Renton gives the impression his life in Amsterdam is going well, attacks him, still furious from being ripped off.
 Veronika's intervention saves Renton, who then produces a package, giving Sick Boy back his original share of the money.
 Unimpressed, Sick Boy plans to take revenge.

 While serving a prison sentence, Francis "Franco" Begbie escapes and returns to his estranged wife June's flat, meeting his college-bound son, Frank Jr., whom he forces to join him in burgling houses.
 He visits Sick Boy, who pretends to have heard of Renton living in Amsterdam and promises to provide Begbie with a false passport so he can travel to the Netherlands to exact revenge.

 Renton, Sick Boy, and Veronika fraudulently apply for a £100,000 EU business development grant to turn the pub's upper floor into another business venture: a brothel disguised as a sauna.
 Veronika and Renton soon begin an affair.
 Meanwhile, Spud joins the renovation, and Veronika inspires him to write his memoirs.
 One of Sick Boy's blackmail targets reports him to the police.
 The proceeds of their crimes are used up in legal fees and Sick Boy's cocaine addiction.
 Renton escapes from Begbie after a chance encounter at a nightclub.
 Doyle, owner of a rival brothel, kidnaps Renton and Sick Boy, drives them to the countryside, and intimidates them into abandoning their scheme, leaving them to walk back to Edinburgh naked.